Commitment for peace - PakObserver

-According to reports in the newspapers, the National Security Committee in its meeting in Islamabad the other day under chairmanship of Prime Minister Nawaz Sharif deliberated and approved the development of a strategy with regard to India and Afghanistan and reiterated that regional peace and progress is directly linked to resolution of all outstanding issues including the core issue of Jammu and Kashmir.
+Media reports say the National Security Committee in its meeting in Islamabad the other day under chairmanship of Prime Minister Nawaz Sharif deliberated and approved the development of a strategy with regard to India and Afghanistan and reiterated that regional peace and progress is directly linked to resolution of all outstanding issues including the core issue of Jammu and Kashmir.

 The meeting took stock of subjects pertaining to the internal as well as external security, foreign policy in the regional and global context and quite emphatically reiterated commitment to peace.
 It was quite rightly stated that Pakistan continues to work for peace and progress in Afghanistan through an Afghan-led and Afghan-owned peace process with the help of both regional and global partners and is continuing to strive for return of normalcy in Afghanistan at the earliest.